Belfast : How does political conflict influence identity, memory and family choices?

 Objective:

 In groups of 3-4, you will create and perform an oral presentation that gives voice to different perspectives from Belfast during and after The Troubles.
-The presentation should incorporate emotional vocabulary and demonstrate a deep understanding of the historical and social context.
+The presentation should incorporate the grammar tools, emotional vocabulary and demonstrate a deep understanding of the historical and social context.

 Instructions for Students: